plone/volto/docs/source/configuration/slots.md

 ### `reorderSlotComponent`

-It reorders the list of components registered per slot.
+`reorderSlotComponent` reorders the list of slot components registered per slot.
 This is the signature:

 ```ts